bryanliujiang/SHF-Cardea-Parser/manual.md

 default values, and their C++ data types, separated by colons.
 Ignore the quotation marks.
 Each parameter is described in detail afterward.

-*\* Parameters marked with the asterisk can only be initialized in the custom version of this program (see Advanced Setup; Custom Initialization).*

 \

-**One can freely initialize any of the following parameters without worry:**
+**Express-Available Parameters:** one can freely initialize any of the following parameters without worry.

 **NAME_INPUT** : "inputForCardea" : `const std::string`